-My wife and I managed to save tens of thousands of dollars in interest by paying off the mortgage on our first home in just 3 years and 2 months, start-to-finish.
-We accomplished this in part by simply being intentional with our finances, which enabled us to make nearly quadruple payments while earning an approximately average household income.
+We bought a house we could afford, lived significantly below our means, and saved tens of thousands of dollars in interest by paying off the mortgage in just 3 years and 2 months, start-to-finish.
+We accomplished this in large part by simply being intentional with our finances, which enabled us to make nearly quadruple payments with our approximately average household income.

 According to plan, my wife then “retired” from the workforce to become a stay-at-home wife and mother as we downsized to a single income in order to start a family.

-When the work-life balance of my job became a major issue, we began saving approximately 60% of our income in support of achieving financial independence and waving goodbye to the need for a paycheck forever.
+When the work-life balance of my job became a major issue shortly after, we began pursuing financial independence in support of waving goodbye to the need for a paycheck forever.

-In order to speed my personal journey to financial independence, I became an avid scholar of the subject and devoured every book and blog on the topic I could find.
-A natural optimizer, I researched, developed, and implemented many detailed strategies while building a comprehensive financial plan that enabled us to save aggressively while still living a life of relative luxury.
+In order to speed our journey, I became an avid scholar of the subject and devoured every book and blog on the topic I could find.
+A natural optimizer, I researched, developed, and implemented many detailed strategies while building a comprehensive financial plan that enabled us to save aggressively on a median income while still living a life of relative luxury.

 After a total of just 10 years in the workforce, the dream became a reality.
 Free of the stress and burden of 70, 80, and even 90-hour work weeks, I now dedicate my time to family, relationships, healthy living, and passion projects such as this blog.

-You can read more specifics about our journey to financial independence at this link, while you can read about the blog and my vision for it below.
+You can read more about who we are as well as our journey to financial independence at this link, while you can read about the blog and my vision for it below.